Aliases for SULT1B1 Gene

 GeneCards Summary for SULT1B1 Gene

 SULT1B1 (Sulfotransferase Family 1B Member 1) is a Protein Coding gene.
-Among its related pathways are Metabolism and Phase II conjugation.
+Among its related pathways are Phase II conjugation and Metabolism.
 GO annotations related to this gene include sulfotransferase activity and aryl sulfotransferase activity.
 An important paralog of this gene is SULT1C3.

 UniProtKB/Swiss-Prot for SULT1B1 Gene